tinmansgit/ScalableWebsiteFramework-100/README.md

 # Website-Template-100
-Website template for a site built on php/html pages and a connection to a database backend
+### Website template built on php/html pages with a connection to a
+### database backend and basic display of table data, 4 fields and 2 categories